neopragma/dnmusic/concept-euphonium.md

 The valves are designed to enable free movement while avoiding metal-on-metal contact.
 Some of the parts are made of non-metal materials - plastic, nylon, rubber, felt, etc.

-These parts - valve guides, silencer pads - can wear out through normal use of the instrument, and must be replaced.
+These parts - valve guides, silencer pads - wear out through normal use of the instrument, and must be replaced.
 This is part of routine maintenance of the instrument, but many players let a lot of time pass before they get around to doing it, and their valves may become quite noisy.

 I've seen this on all brands and models of euphonium.
 It seems to be a bigger issue on Bessons, because the valve caps are shaped like inverted cups, and their (relatively) sharp edges tend to cut through the silencer pads.